pyeventsourcing/eventsourcing/README.md

 To enable snapshotting, pass in a snapshotting strategy object when constructing an entity repository.

-The snapshotting strategy object depends on infrastructure.
-There are several options, but here we will simply use a separate table for snapshots.
+Firstly setup a dedicated table for snapshots.

 ```python
 class SnapshotTable(Base):